Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 LSU Stats and Trends

-- In LSU's 11 games this season, it has four wins against the spread.

-- This year, the Tigers have two ATS wins in three games as an underdog of 6.5 points or more.

-- LSU has hit the over in 27.3% of its opportunities this year (three times in 11 games with a set point total).
+- LSU's games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).

-- In games that LSU totals over 319.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- LSU is 3-5 against the spread and 4-4 overall when the team amasses more than 319.8 yards.

-- The Tigers have turned the ball over 13 times, two fewer times than the Aggies have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.